 - Europe remains a hotbed for money laundering, with the UK, Germany, and Switzerland identified as top destinations for illicit financial flows.

-- Latin America continues to struggle with laundering linked to drug cartels, with Colombia and Mexico accounting for over $300 billion in illegal flows.
+- Latin America continues to struggle with money laundering linked to drug cartels, with Colombia and Mexico accounting for over $300 billion in illegal flows.

 - The Middle East, particularly Dubai, emerged as a preferred destination for money launderers due to its booming real estate market and lenient financial regulations.